 This course will be conducted through a combination of lectures, formal and informal discussions, videos, and other media formats.
 Each lecture will have an overhead that outlines the lecture and a few key terms to help you follow the material.
-The class meets for lectures Monday, Wednesday, and Friday from 10:00-10:50.
+The class meets for lectures Monday and Wednesday from 10:00-10:50.
+All students are also required to register for and attend a "lab" section on Fridays (times vary).
 You are expected to arrive on time and remain until the lecture is finished.
-If you are late, provide as little disruption as possible.
+If you are late, provide as little disruption as possible and sit in the back of the auditorium.
 If you are late all of the time, perhaps you should enroll in a class that better suits your sleep schedule.
 If you need to leave early, notify me at the beginning of class.
 Students making any type of loud noise or other activities distracting to surrounding classmates or rude/disrespectful to the instructor will be asked to leave.
 Students reading newspapers or course materials not related to this class, answering cell phones, text messaging friends, surfing the internet, sleeping, listening to headphones, or being in any other way disruptive, also will be asked to leave the lecture hall.
 All cell phones, whether they are "smart" or not, and other noise-producing electronic equipment must be turned off.
 NO TAPE OR VIDEO RECORDING DEVICES WILL BE ALLOWED IN CLASS.
 The professor reserves the right to drop disruptive students from the class.